 designated pilot examiner and conducted as specified in the FAA’s Commercial Pilot Practical Test Standards.

 As a commercial pilot, you may act as pilot in command of an aircraft that is carrying passengers or property for compensation or hire and may be paid to act as pilot in command.

 Click the link to view all Commercial Pilot Requirements

 Pompano Beach Flight Training offers pilot training from the Pompano Beach Private Pilot License, to the Pompano Beach Instrument Rating, the Pompano Beach Single Engine Commercial License, the Pompano Beach Multi Engine License, IPC (instrument proficiency check) and bi-annual flight reviews.

-Call our Pompano Beach Chief Instructor Giacomo or send an email with any questions about getting your Multi Engine Commercial Rating in Pompano Beach Airpark.
+Contact our Pompano Beach Chief Instructor by sending an email with any questions about getting your Multi Engine Commercial Rating in Pompano Beach Airpark.